Anurag-Varma/jobslist-extension/README.md

 1. Go to [JobsList Live](https://jobslist.live/) and create an account.
 2. Email **admin@jobslist.live** to request **Pro User** status for advanced features.
 3. In your profile add your custom cold email template which can also include a link to your resume from google drive.
+   **Can use the below fillers in your email template to automatically fill them for each job**
+   - {PERSON_NAME}
+   - {JOB_TITLE}
+   - {COMPANY}
+   - {JOB_LINK}
 4. Use a cookie editor extension to get the cookies of your linkedin account and paste the json format cookies in your profile.
     **Provide LinkedIn Cookies**:
    - To access your LinkedIn account, you must provide your LinkedIn cookies.
 These cookies allow the extension to find and fetch the profiles of people working in a company visible to your profile.